jpbe28/DriveSpaceMonitor/README.md

 ## Features

-- Shows available disk space in human-readable format (e.g., "50G free")
+- Shows available disk space on a panel
-- Displays usage percentage (configurable: used or free)
+- Displays usage percentage
-- Updates automatically at configurable intervals (default: 60 seconds)
 - Click to open the folder/drive in file manager (configurable)
 - Detailed tooltip showing total, used, and available space
 - Custom label support to override drive name